 3.2.
 Impact of spacing and foliar application of nutrients on yield attributes

-There was a significant difference in various yield attributes (Number of pods per plant, length of the pod, no of seeds pod -1, and 1000 seed weight) of black gram with respect to different spacing and foliar nutrients as mentioned in Table 2.
-The perusal of the data (Table 2) revealed that treatment S2(60 ×10 cm spacing) recorded significantly higher number of
+There was a significant difference in various yield attributes (Number of pods per plant, length of the pod, no of seeds per pod -1, and 1000 seed weight) of black gram with respect to different spacing and foliar nutrients as mentioned in Table 2.
+The perusal of the data (Table 2) revealed that treatment S2(60 ×10 cm spacing) recorded a significantly higher number of

 Table 2: Impact of spacing and foliar application of nutrients on yield attributes